ivs-kuleuven/platosim3/docs/source/InputFile.md

-#### <a name="transmissionEfficiency"></a>TransmissionEfficiency
+#### <a name="transmissionEfficiencyBOL"></a>TransmissionEfficiency: BOL
 <i>Allowed values:</i> ∈ [0,1]

+Tranmission efficiency of the optical system, considering the passband and spectral energy distribution of the stars, given the Fluxm0 parameter and the magnitudes in the star catalogue, at the beginning of the mission (beginning-of-life).
+This parameter is used to model the (linear) degradation in transmission efficiency over the [mission lifetime](#missionDuration).

+#### <a name="transmissionEfficiencyEOL"></a>TransmissionEfficiency: EOL
+<i>Allowed values:</i> ∈ [0,1]

-Tranmission efficiency of the optical system, considering the passband and spectral energy distribution of the stars, given the Fluxm0 parameter and the magnitudes in the star catalogue.
+Tranmission efficiency of the optical system, considering the passband and spectral energy distribution of the stars, given the Fluxm0 parameter and the magnitudes in the star catalogue, at the end of the mission (end-of-life).
+This parameter is used to model the (linear) degradation in transmission efficiency over the [mission lifetime](#missionDuration).

+#### <a name="useDrift"></a>UseDrift
+<i>Allowed values:</i> "yes" or "no"

+Indicates whether the thermo-elastic drift of the telescope (w.r.t. the platform) should be taken into account.

+Similar to the [UseJitter](#useJitter) parameter for the platform jitter.

+The Plato Simulator can also account for the thermo-elastic drift, of the telescope (w.r.t. the platform).
+A time series of displacement, expressed in Euler angles (yaw, pitch, roll), either has to be provided as a drift file or will be generated based on the given drift parameters (see further).

+The Euler angles (yaw, pitch, roll) are defined as the rotation angles around the z<sub>SC</sub>, y'<sub>SC</sub> and z<sub>telescope</sub> = z<sub>FP</sub> axes (see Fig. 4), such that the anges increase with a clockwise rotation when looking along the positive axes.

+@image html /images/TelescopeCoordinateSystem.png "Figure 4: The optical axis zFP can be obtained from the spacecraft/platform pointing axis zSC by first rotating the (xSC, ySC) plane around the pointing axis zSC over the azimuth angle (left-hand side) nad then rotating the resulting zSC' axis over the tilt angle (right-hand side)."

+#### <a name="useDriftFromFile"></a>UseDriftFromFile
+<i>Allowed values:</i> "yes" or "no"

+Indicates whether the thermo-elastic drift of the telescope (w.r.t. the platform) should be taken into account.

+Similar to the [UseJitterFromFile](#useJitterFromFile) parameter for the platform jitter.